rtmigo/markov_walk/README.md

 # The solution

-The question was and got the [answer](https://math.stackexchange.com/a/2912626) from Aaron Montgomery:
+The question was asked on StackExchange and got the [answer](https://math.stackexchange.com/a/2912626) from Aaron Montgomery:

 >The book "Random Walks and Electric Networks" has some useful examples that should be of assistance: https://math.dartmouth.edu/~doyle/docs/walks/walks.pdf